 The standard boat policy also provides liability coverage, which is usually offered in increments of $100,000 to as much as $1 million.
 Therefore, it is similar to auto insurance liability in terms of what is available.

 Most boat policies also cover medical expenses incurred by you, your family, and any other passengers on board.
 Some policies also provide "UIB" coverage for injuries caused by uninsured boaters or by boaters who don't have enough insurance.
-If this sounds like uninsured motorist coverage in an auto insurance policy, it basically serves the
+If this sounds like uninsured motorist coverage in an auto insurance policy, it basically serves the same purpose.

 * Tip.
 If you're shopping for boat insurance, it's wise to consider those policies that offer this UIB coverage.
 Our agents would be happy to discuss this with you further.